google/triage-party/docs/config.md

 * `author-last`: the original author was the last commenter
 * `closed`: the issue or PR has been closed
 * `similar`: the issue or PR appears to be similar to another
+* `new-commits`: the PR has new commits since the last member response